jeffreykegler/hoonlint/misc/whitespace.md

 The **rune column** of a hoon is `Column(r)`.

-A rune-ish expression consists of the initial rune-ish and zero or more subexpressions, called **runechildren**.
+A rune-ish expression consists of the initial rune-ish followed by zero or more subexpressions, called **runechildren**.
 Runechildren are separated from the initial rune-ish, and from each other, by gaps.

+The **arity** of a rune-ish expression is the number of its runechildren.

 ## Horizontal Alignment